Oclemy/nuxtjs.org/content/en/guides/internals-glossary/nuxt.md

----
-title: 'Using Nuxt.js Programmatically'
-description: You can use Nuxt.js programmatically to use it as a middleware giving you the freedom of creating your own server for rendering your web applications.
-menu: Using Nuxt Programmatically
-category: internals-glossary
-position: 9
----

 You might want to use your own server with your middleware and your API.
 That's why you can use Nuxt.js programmatically.

 ## Nuxt Constructor